 • Does the brand reputation influence your perception of the product’s quality?

-These questions are typically rated on a Likert scale, where 1 could indicate “Strongly Disagree” and 5 could indicate “Strongly Agree”, or similar wording.
-Always remember to include an option for respondents who may not have an opinion or the question may not apply to them.
+These questions are typically rated on a Likert scale, where 1 could indicate “Strongly Disagree”, and 5 could indicate “Strongly Agree”, or similar wording.
+Always include an option for respondents who may not have an opinion or the question may not apply to them.

-This is a basic outline and you will need to tailor the questionnaire to suit your product/service and target demographic.
-It’s always good to pilot test the questionnaire to ensure the questions are clear and are effectively capturing the information you need.
+This is a basic outline; you must tailor the questionnaire to suit your product/service and target demographic.
+It’s always good to pilot-test the questionnaire to ensure the questions are clear and effectively capture the information you need.

 How to Improve Perceived Quality?

-Check out some of these suggestions for how you can improve the perceived quality and value of your brand.
+Check out some of these suggestions for improving your brand’s perceived quality and value.

 Enhance product quality